 - Roof panels

 - Theater wood

 - Metal blankets for welders

 - Fire dampers

-The use of Asbestos in fireproof materials and products continued to increase until the early 1970’s, when several studies linking the mineral to lung cancer and mesothelioma were published.
-These studies led to the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration to restrict the use of Asbestos.
-Federal legislation also prevented production of specific asbestos products.
+The use of asbestos in fireproof materials and products continued to increase until the early 1970s when several studies linking the mineral to lung cancer and mesothelioma were published.
+These studies led the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration to restrict the use of Asbestos.
+Federal legislation also prevented the production of specific asbestos products.

 Exposed to an Asbestos Product?

 Our Patient Advocates can answer your questions about asbestos exposure and help you find a top attorney.

 Because of the range of fireproof materials, plus where and how they were used, their asbestos content varies from product to product.
 For instance, ceiling tiles contain on average 10 percent asbestos, while insulating boards could contain up to 40 percent asbestos.
 Textiles developed for fireproofing purposes could be made of as much as 100 percent asbestos.